 It contains the following programs:

-- skipbutton.ino: an Arduino program that is the button part of the system (slave) which sends the skip message
+- skipbutton.ino: an Arduino program running on the button part (slave, on an ESP8266) which sends the skip message

-- skipreceiver.ino: an Arduino program that is the central part of the system (master) which receives the skip message
+- skipreceiver.ino: an Arduino program running on the receiver part (master, on an ESP32) which receives the skip message

 It works like this:

 - when the skip button is pressed, the ESP8266 resets and starts running, reads the last known ESP-Now channel and MAC address from EEPROM and sends the "SKIP" message

 - if the skip button doesn't receive an ACK from the central node, it starts a kind of discovery to re-establish the channel and MAC address of the central node

 - the central node is configured as an AP with a specific name (e.g. "espnow-revspace")

 - the discovery procedure tries to find the central node by doing an AP scan, the AP name is the only thing that needs to be agreed upon in advance between master and slave code